cstromblad/markdown_node/README.md

 # Usage

-Well, have a look at the client.py file to see how I
+Well, have a look at the client.py file to see how I've implemented it.
+And if you want to generate the network you do this:

+`$ uv run client.py`

+This will output the data into `data/test-network` and that's it.
+Enjoy!